tariqsheikhsw/CiscoDNACenter/README.md

     The spectrum analysis duration is for 5 minutes for up to 20 capture sessions.

     The spectrum analysis duration is for 10 minutes for up to 20 capture sessions.

+🔘 QX - How do you launch the Auto Packet Analyzer feature to troubleshoot client onboarding issues?

+    Open Intelligent Capture on Client 360 view, choose an anomaly event that is labeled with a PCAP icon.

+    x.Open Intelligent Capture on the Client 360 view and use the Wireless Packet Application Analysis dashlet.

+    Use the Assurance > Manage > Intelligent Capture Settings > Client Schedule Capture menu.

+    Use the Assurance > Manage > Intelligent Capture Settings > Client Data Packet Capture menu.

+🔘 QX - Cisco DNA Center Assurance communicates with Cisco Aironet 1800 Active sensors through a wired or wireless backhaul channel with which protocol?

+    HTTPS

+    SSH

+    SNMP

+    x.JTAPI

+🔘 QX - Which two of the following must you enable in Cisco DNA Center or integrate with Cisco DNA Center to allow you to view coverage heatmaps with real-time wireless client location tracking?
+(Choose two.)

+X.Cisco CMX Integration

+Intelligent Capture

+Cisco AI Network Analytics

+Cisco ISE Integration

+X.Cisco Aironet 1800s Active Sensor